Back-To-School Shopping & Budgeting

 Get Ready, Set, Shop

-- Tell them that you’ll be there to help them, but they’ll be making their own decisions.
-Depending on their age, you can step in as needed to help guide them, but you want them to learn from their decisions – good and bad.
+- Though you’re there to help, kids should make their own shopping decisions.
+Depending on their age, you can step in as needed to guide them, but this exercise is to help them learn from their decisions – good and bad.

-- Of course, if you know they’re making a poor decision, talk with them about it in the moment.
+- If you notice they’re making a poor decision, talk with them about it in the moment.
 Ask them to explain their purchase.

-- Take advantage of tax-free weekend (August 11-13).
-This can help them get the most out of their budget.
+- Take advantage of tax-free weekend (August 9-11).
+This can help with making the most out of their budget.

-- Emphasize the importance of following their list.
-Have them cross off items as they purchase them.
+- Emphasize the importance of following their list, and cross off items as they make purchases.

 - Make sure they take prices into account to avoid going over budget.

 - If they find something they want to buy that’s not on the list, talk with them about needs and wants.
-Remind them that they have a limited amount of money to spend.
+Remind them there’s a limited amount of money to spend.
 What’s more important for them to buy?

 Checkout

-- Before checking out, walk through their decisions with them.
-Ask them to go over their purchases.
+- Before checking out, talk through their decisions and ask them to go over their purchases.

 - Have them pay with cash so they can get used to counting money.